tataille/node-red-french-holidays/README.md

 Data are returned in __msg.payload__

-Example of result when querying api on January 2 2024 for Academy of Rennes (Metropole)
+Example of result when querying api on January 2 2024 for Academy of Clermont-Ferrand (Metropole)

 ```json
 {